 A four-year letterman in baseball at Rutgers University, he was invited to 1990 Spring Training with the Chicago White Sox.
 In September 1997, Gene was inducted into the Bergen County Baseball Hall of Fame for his contribution to our national past time.
 He has also coached at the Division I level and at the youth amateur level.

 Gene has lectured on the business of sport before the prestigious Bergen County 200 Club, the Rutgers Alumni Association, and Seton Hall University law classes.
 Recently Gene was invited as a panelist for a discussion on "The Business of Sport" at the Wharton School of Business.
 He interned at the New Jersey Sports and Exposition Authority at The Meadowlands Arena, where he organized press conferences and promoted sports events.
 Gene holds a BA in Journalism and Mass Media from Rutgers University, graduating in 1989.

 Bill has been in the financial field since 1983.
 Before joining The Sparta Group in 1990, he was an Investment Executive with PaineWebber, Inc., in Princeton, New Jersey, for six years.
 Prior to his employment at PaineWebber, he was with Merrill Lynch in Princeton, New Jersey, as a Registered Account Assistant.
 Bill is a graduate of Dickinson College with a Bachelor of Arts degree in Economics.

 While at Dickinson, Bill was a four year letter winner in Track and was Captain of the Men's Track and Field team during his junior and senior years.
 Bill was also a two year letter winner in Basketball.

 Bill coordinates all monetary and financial aspects of The Sparta Group business.
-Having two decades of experience in working with professional athletes, coaches and sports media personalities, Bill is extremely familiar with the unique circumstances, goals and needs of these individuals and their families.
+Having nearly three decades of experience in working with professional athletes, coaches and sports media personalities, Bill is extremely familiar with the unique circumstances, goals and needs of these individuals and their families.